dinorrusso/odin-dashoard-project/README.md

 I feel as though I accomplished the objective.
 The HTML/CSS is not a fully responsive design - we have not done media queries yet - (but I would say it behaves pretty well on the desktop and some tablet devices.)

 Onward and upward!

+**NOTE: When I published the site on github pages the images BROKE!
+Not sure why - I'll look into it later.**